hantaeha/pubg_super_winner_prediction/README.md

 # Model Design
 - Sequential Model
-- activation function : sigmoid, relu, softmax
+- Activation function : sigmoid, relu, softmax
+- For more information, refer to 'information.txt' in Introduction folder